angelo-v/wordpress-backup/README.md

 ## Create and run the backup container

-The docker image is available on the public docker hub under the name aveltens/backup-wordpress.
+The Docker image is available on the public Docker hub under the name aveltens/backup-wordpress.

 wp-backup is a separte container, performing backup and restore operations.
 The wordpress and mysql containers of your blog are linked to wp-backup, but they are not modified in any way.